AlexsLemonade/OpenPBTA-analysis/README.md

 <p><img style = "padding: 0 15px; float: left;" src = logo/slack-cancer-data-science-logo.png width = 75></p>
 <p style="margin-top: 20px;"> </p>
-**Have general questions or need help getting started using GitHub?**
+<b>Have general questions or need help getting started using GitHub?</b>
 You can join the [Cancer Data Science Slack](https://www.ccdatalab.org/slack) to connect with OpenPBTA organizers and other project participants.
 Fill out the linked form to receive an invite and join the `#open-pbta` channel to get started!<br>